 Remember, when people type in the name of your company, there are at least 10 spots for search results.
 By ensuring that your company has secured a number of profiles, you increase the chances that your team is in control of the content that people are seeing online associated with your brand.

 When creating a positive online identity for your company, the combination of branding and SEO (search engine optimization) tactics is the most beneficial to this long-term goal.

 BrandYourself’s DIY tool is intended for individuals (as opposed to businesses) who want to improve their personal brand online.
 However, our customized managed services cater to individuals and small businesses alike.

 Yelp reputation management is something we help clients with regularly, and we’re always here if you need a little help.

-If you choose to work directly with BrandYourself’s team of experts through our Managed Services division, a boutique package is the smartest choice to improve the reputation of your business online.
+If you choose to work directly with BrandYourself’s team of experts through our business reputation management division, a boutique package is the smartest choice to improve the reputation of your business online.